Athletic Training Admission

 - ATR 102 Risk Managment and Emergency Response

 - Have a minimum 2.5 GPA minimum*

 - Completion of 36 hours of observation in the PLNU Athletic Training Clinic verified by a PLNU ATC.
 Transfer students may do their observation in another Athletic Training setting, with hours verified by an ATC who must have their signature notarized.
 Students must also follow the proper dress code during observation hours.

-- Meet the Technical Standards for Admission to and completion of the ATEP at PLNU.
+- Meet the Technical Standards for Admission to and completion of the ATP at PLNU.

 - Student Health Assessment by Physician/Physician Assistant.

 - Sign the PLNU Mission Statement and Code of Conduct.

 - Complete an interview with the ATP Admissions Committee

 * - Probationary admission status will be considered under special circumstances